iluwatar/java-design-patterns/dependency-injection/README.md

 > In software engineering, dependency injection is a technique in which an object receives other objects that it depends on.
 These other objects are called dependencies.

 **Programmatic Example**

+The old wizard likes to fill his pipe and smoke tobacco once in a while.
+However, he doesn't want to depend on a single tobacco brand only but likes to be able to enjoy them all interchangeably.

 Let's first introduce the `Tobacco` interface and the concrete brands.